tjaekel/MaaXBoard-RT_SPIder/README.md

 When you use files, e.g. via "sdprint" or via TFTP - you have to specify the file name as:
 "1:/filename" (with the drive letter 1:/ in front)

+For ITM_Print (SWO Viewer) use: 960000000 [Hz] as Core Speed (or "Detect") and 132000000 [Hz] for the SWO Trace Speed.
+Connect and start the SWO viewer: the command "test" will use it.

 ## Issues
 the USB-C VCP UART needs one key press to enable, to see something on this (main) UART